ICAMS/grace-tensorpotential/README.md

 # GRACE - GRaph Atomic Clister Expansion

+Project GRACEmaker is a heavily modified and in large parts rewritten version of the PACEmaker software geared towards support for multi-component materials and graph architectures.

 Please see https://github.com/AntBoc/pace-tutorial-2024 for installation instructions and examples.

 More complete documentation will be available soon.